Note: This post was originally published in March 2017, and was updated in January 2020

-An accredited investor is an individual or an entity that is legally permitted by the Securities Commission to invest in certain asset classes such as venture capital funds.
+An accredited investor is an individual or an entity that is legally permitted by the Securities Commission to invest in certain private asset classes such as venture capital funds.

 Am I an accredited investor?

 There is no “process” to becoming an accredited investor.
 No registration, exam, form or application is required, and no certificate is issued to confirm your accreditation.
-Instead, it’s up to the sellers to verify the status of individuals who wish to participate in the investments they offer.
+Instead, it’s up to registered sellers to verify the status of individuals who wish to participate in the investments they offer.

 An individual accredited investor meets at least one of the following criteria: